Getting Started With Home Assistant

 The user interface is quite polished, and companion apps are available to make it as easy to use on mobile devices as any of the major commercial platforms.
 Even so, there’s still a lot to get your head around when starting out.
 The very nature of Home Assistant that gives power back to the users also inevitably exposes a lot more technical details than you might be used to.

-Home Assistant basics
+Home Assistant Basics

 When I started using Home Assistant, it was navigating this surge of new information and terminology that was the most daunting.
 To help smooth your introduction and avoid scaring you off I figured it would be best to start there.